Gravity bong

-Description
+Types

-Cup bong
+Cup

 The construction of a bucket bong (or simply a "bucket") calls for a plastic bottle (about 2 L), a Hex Bit Socket used as the bowl, an aerator screen cut to fit the bowl, and a large bucket or other container into which both the bottle and a sufficient amount of water will properly go.
 The plastic bottle's base is cut off, and the bottle's cap has a small hole in the center which will eventually hold a bowl.
 The screen is placed inside of the bowl.
 The cut nozzle is threaded into the hole outside the cap.

 The cap is then packed with a smokable substance and screwed onto the bottle once it is immersed to its neck in liquid.
 While lighting the bowl with (preferably) a lighter or match, the bottle is gradually lifted until it is about to come out of the water or when the substance ceases burning.
 While the bottle is held in place, the lid is removed, the user's mouth is placed on the bottle opening, and the user inhales as the bottle is pushed back down into the water.
 The cause of the smoke being expelled by the bottle's movement is the rise in internal pressure, created when the water volume increases; the smoke enters the lungs in a "smoother" manner than inhaling from a joint, blunt, or bowl by itself.
 This will give the smoker a sudden dose with hardly any smoke lost, rather than the amount of smoke lost with joints and blunts.
-However, once it is burnt and raised, the smoke can simply be breathed in while suspended in the chamber, with returning the bottle into the water to create additional upward pressure during inhalation essentially a matter of preference.
+Once it is burned and raised, the smoke can simply be breathed in while suspended in the chamber, leaving return of the bottle to the water for additional upward pressure during inhalation essentially a matter of preference.

 Author Brian Griffin—who also wrote under a pseudonym—noted the aesthetic downside of a gravity bong to be that it looks like "something a janitor whipped up using items from his closet."
 Griffin also wrote that the bong is quite difficult to conceal, saying: "they can be hard to hide if civic-minded parents or parole officers plan on making visits."
 An author under the pseudonym Will B. High insisted that the bucket bong's existence was "indisputable evidence" that marijuana smokers were more intelligent and inventive than one might assume.
 I. M. Stoned, author of Weed: 420 Things You Didn't Know (or Remember) about Cannabis called the bucket bong "out of the world" and "killer sweet."

-The Gravity Bong is often referred to as a "Buckie" in the Southern Hemisphere.
+The gravity bong is often referred to as a "Buckie" in the Southern Hemisphere.